bw-company/henry-maven-repository/README.md

 ## How to develop

-First, run `yarn init` to download NPM packages to install Git hooks.
+First, run `pnpm install` to download NPM packages to install Git hooks.

 Then simply run the Gradle wrapper by `./gradlew build`, it will resolve dependencies and build the project.

 Note that this project uses [spotless](https://github.com/diffplug/spotless) to format code and build scripts.
 So when you make some changes, format them by `./gradlew spotlessApply`.
-It will be automatically executed if you've installed Git hooks by `yarn init`.
+It will be automatically executed if you've installed Git hooks by `pnpm install`.

 ## License